CopenhagenCityArchives/CorrectOCR/README.md

 Prefixing the entered text with an exclamation point causes it to be considered the corrected version of the token.
 For example, if the token is "Wagor" and no suitable candidate is available, the annotator may enter `!Wagon` to correct the word.

 Corrections are memoized, so the file need not be corrected fully in one session.
+To finish a session and save corrections, use the `quit` command.

 A `help` command is available in the interface.